- 2 Bedrooms

 - Approximately 1056 square feet

 Ocean Front Villa - Discover an ideal blend of sun, beachfront fun and relaxation at Marriott's Ocean Watch Villas at Grande Dunes.
 Find our vacation ownership resort on the golden shores of Myrtle Beach, SC.
-Gaze out over the ocean or our resort's handsome gardens from your furnished balcony.
+Gaze out over the ocean or our resort's gorgeous gardens from your furnished balcony.
 Soak up the Myrtle Beach sun by one of our pools or on the beach.
 Our resort's exercise center helps you stay fit while the kids appreciate our outdoor playground.
 Practice your swing on our resort's putting green, or try volleyball, shuffleboard and table tennis.
 Our casual eateries and pool bars offer a variety of American cuisine.
-Appreciate roomy two-bedroom villas and fun recreational opportunities for the whole family at our oceanfront resort, with no additional resort costs.
-While on vacation, settle into our condo-style villa units, featuring separate living and dining spaces, a modern master suite, premium bath amenities and a completely equipped kitchen.
+Appreciate cavernous two-bedroom villas and fun recreational opportunities for the whole family at our oceanfront resort, with no additional resort costs.
+While on vacation, settle into our condo-style villa units, featuring separate living and dining spaces, a modern master suite, premium bath amenities and a entirely equipped kitchen.
 Welcome to Marriott's Ocean Watch Villas at Grande Dunes.
 Catch you on the sand.

 About the Area